Working Capital Formula (Table of Contents)

 From working capital, one can have a fair idea about the current assets and the current liabilities of a particular business.

-Short-term investments can be utilized when there is a requirement of additional liquidity within the business due to a spike in current liabilities.
+Short-term investments can be utilized when there is a requirement for additional liquidity within the business due to a spike in current liabilities.

 Working Capital Calculator